sriramv1-dev/react-ai-chatbot/README.md

 # integrate Gemini API into the project

+# integrate Open AI API into the project

+# integrate Deepseek API into the project

 # work with both chat and chat streams from the ai model

 # utilize javascript generators